SantoshSah/angular-seed-with-angular-in-memory-web-api-sample/README.md

 # Introduction

-This sample application demonstrate implementation of [Angular-in-memory-web-api](https://github.com/angular/in-memory-web-api) in [Angular-seed](https://github.com/mgechev/angular-seed) project.
+This sample application demonstrates implementation of [Angular-in-memory-web-api](https://github.com/angular/in-memory-web-api) in [Angular-seed](https://github.com/mgechev/angular-seed) project.

 # How to start